screwdriver-cd/screwdriver/design/sd-local.md

 $ sdlocal config create [config-name]
 ```

-note:
-`create` sub command should be error if it is passed the name which is already exists.
+- You can not passed the name which is already exists.

 #### use
 You can change which cluster with the command below: